 To turn them into oatmeal applesauce muffins, simply use oat flour as your flour of choice, or they can be whole grain with the benefit of extra fiber if you use spelt or whole wheat flour.

 Leftover applesauce?
-Use it to make these Vegan Cinnamon Rolls
+Use it to make Vegan Cinnamon Rolls

 - 1 cup applesauce